grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/02 Running browser tests.md

   </CodeGroup>

-  The preceding code imports the `browser` ([BrowserType](/javascript-api/k6-experimental/browser/browsertype/)), and uses its `newContext` method to starts a new Chromium [BrowserContext](/javascript-api/k6-experimental/browser-context/), which is an incognito window.
+  The preceding code imports the `browser` ([the browser module](/javascript-api/k6-experimental/browser)), and uses its `newPage` method to open a new page.

-  After the browser starts, you can interact with it using the [browser-level APIs](/javascript-api/k6-experimental/browser/#browser-level-apis).
+  After getting the page, you can interact with it using the [Page](/javascript-api/k6-experimental/browser/page) methods.
 This example visits a test URL and takes a screenshot of the page.
 Afterwards, it closes the page.
-The browser will be closed automatically when the test run finishes.

   <Blockquote mod="note" title="">